ethereum-optimism/optimism/specs/derivation.md

 In the **Payload Attributes Derivation** stage, we convert the decoded batches into instances of the [`PayloadAttributes`][g-payload-attr] structure.
 Such a structure encodes the transactions that need to figure into a block, as well as other block inputs (timestamp, fee recipient, etc).
-Payload attributes derivation is detailed in the section TODO TODO TODO below.
+Payload attributes derivation is detailed in the section [Deriving Payload Attributes section][deriving-payload-attr] below.

-TODO: fill missing batches
+If batches are missing for a given [time slot][g-time-slot], this stage generates empty batches to fill gaps.

 In the **Engine Queue** stage, the previous derived `PayloadAttributes` structures are sent to the [execution engine][g-exec-engine] to be executed and converted into a proper L2 block.